ShreeshaBhat1004/Easy-Agent/ReadMe.md

 ## Overview

 **Easy-Agent** is a multi-agent system designed to be easy-to-setup compared to [crewAI](https://github.com/crewAIInc/crewAI) or [Autogen](https://github.com/microsoft/autogen).
-Built with simplicity and extensible, Easy-Agent allows developers to create, integrate, and manage custom agents effortlessly.
+Built with simplicity and extensible in mind, Easy-Agent allows developers to create, integrate, and manage custom agents effortlessly.
 Whether you need web browsing capabilities, data processing, reporting, or other functionalities, Easy-Agent provides a robust framework to meet your needs.

 ## Features